 - Learn the processes of developing prevention and mitigation plans.

-- Discuss and explore legislative developments and technological advancements as they relate to cybersecurity and information assurance.
+- Discuss and explore legislative developments and technological advancements as they relate to cybersecurity.

 - Learn how to integrate project management skills to produce a cybersecurity solution.